What should I expect on my first in-home visit?

 How often will Medicare pay for nail trimming and corn and callus removal?

 Medicare will cover this service once in every 61 days if your condition meets Medicare guidelines.
 Most common conditions that fit these criteria would be diabetes, swelling of legs or problems with circulation.
 Our Doctors are trained in recognizing those conditions and will inform you on the first visit if you are eligible or not.

 My elderly parent does not speak English, do you have interpreters?

-In addition to English, our doctors and staff speak Russian, Spanish and Polish.
-Note: A Chinese interpreter is also available with any home visit, upon request.
+In addition to English, our doctors and staff speak Russian, Spanish, Arabic, Chinese and French.

 Can X-Rays be taken during a home visit?

 Yes.
 If a diagnosis of fracture or bone infection is considered, diagnostic x-rays can be ordered at the bedside by our physicians.
 When an x-ray is ordered, our office will contact the radiology service and schedule it for you.
 We use an outside x-ray technician who would typically visit the home, next day.
 The results will be read by a Board Certified Radiologist and the films along with all the reports will be available for our Doctors for review the following day.
 Please note that radiology services are covered for Medicare recipients only.
 Private pay patients will be charged an additional fee for the service.